Snorkeling with Wild Manta Rays in Fiji

 Recommended by Tammy of Traveling Tam

-Swimming with manta rays in the warm South Pacific Ocean waters of Fiji is an ethical wildlife experience as the manta rays behaviour is not altered or intercepted by humans in any way.
+Swimming with manta rays in the warm South Pacific Ocean waters of Fiji is an ethical wildlife experience as the manta rays behavior is not altered or intercepted by humans in any way.

 The most popular place to have this incredible wildlife encounter is in the Yasawa Islands, where during the months of April – October manta rays come to the narrow channel between Drawaqa and Naviti islands, typically at high tide, to feed on naturally abundant plankton.